 This is an independent review of the Tobii 5 eye tracker - purchased with my own funds.

 Like many of you, I found myself with a few extra hours during this ongoing COVID crap.
-I spent my first months since March 2020 updating my gaming PC and Racing Rig and in my usual perfect timing, I upgraded my CPU/motherboard right before the next-gen Intel was released and thus settled on an i9 9900K- oh well.
+I spent my first months since March 2020 updating my gaming PC and Racing Rig, and in my usual perfect timing, I upgraded my CPU/motherboard right before the next-gen Intel was released and thus settled on an i9 9900K- oh well.

-Let me mention the limited game software support for this device, just go to the Tobii site and check out the slim offerings for yourself.
+Let me mention the limited game software support for this device, go to the Tobii site and check out the slim offerings for yourself.

 The one bright spot for Tobii Eye Tracker is if you play The Hunter Call of the Wild - Tobii will assist with AIM and spotting animals/calls.
-When Using Tobii in COTW and an animal calls out, you can simply hit E to identify without turning toward the call.
-Likewise, if you look at an animal with your binoculars your binoculars will be pointed at the animal without you having to try to find the animal as would normally be the case, so in the COTW hunting simulation, there is some benefit as Tobii does assist with Aiming and "Gaze".
+When Using Tobii in COTW and an animal calls out, you can hit E to identify without turning toward the call.
+Likewise, if you look at an animal with your binoculars, your binoculars will be pointed at the animal without you having to try to find the animal as would normally be the case, so in the COTW hunting simulation, there is some benefit as Tobii does assist with Aiming and "Gaze."

-In conclusion - head and eye-tracking devices are mostly fade technology looking for a solution.
+In conclusion, - head and eye-tracking devices are mostly fade technology looking for a solution.
 I would suggest you Forgo head/eye-tracking hardware altogether and invest in a second monitor or a better gaming mouse/keyboard - you will be much happier.

 My summary: Not worth the price.
 Head Eye gaming benefits are negated when using a triple monitor setup.
 You are better off upgrading other gaming hardware instead of dropping over $200.00 on a Tobii head eye-tracker.
 I would suggest the excellent Logitech G903 gaming mouse and PowerPlay recharging mouse pad in place of a Tobii, or buy yourself a nice programmable button box.